Norwegian flag

 Norwegian Flag

-Norwegian flag flying in Oslo, Norway Before it was united with Sweden, until 1814, the Norwegian flag bore an off-center white cross on a red background.
+Before it was united with Sweden, until 1814, the Norwegian flag bore an off-center white cross on a red background.
 In 1821, during the time Norway was united with Sweden, the blue cross of Sweden was added.
 The flag that resulted — an off-center blue cross within an off-center white cross on a red background — is still the current flag of Norway.

-The three colors — red, blue, and white — were chosen to honor the French tricolore, which represents liberty, equality, and fraternity.
+The three colors — red, blue, and white — were chosen to honor the French tricolor, which represents liberty, equality, and fraternity.
 The colors were also chosen to honor both the United States and the United Kingdom, two countries with democratic governments.

 Norwegian flag - flag of Norway